Opendigitalradio/ODR-PadEnc/README.md

 If ImageMagick is not compiled in, or when enabled with the `-R` option, the images are not modified, and are transmitted as-is.
 Use this if you can guarantee that the generated files are smaller than 50kB and not larger than 320x240 pixels.
+It may be useful to apply [`optipng`](http://optipng.sourceforge.net) to any PNG file prior to transmission.

 Supported Encoders
 ------------------